seanleong339/tp/docs/DeveloperGuide.md

     2. Test case: `addjob jt/Devops Engineer a/59 Hougang Road Blk 38 q/Bachelors in Computer Science pos/ft sal/3000-4000 `
         Expected: No Jobs will be added.
 The error message for wrong command format will be shown in the status window.

+### Editing an Applicant
+1. Adding an Applicant to the application

 ### Deleting an Applicant